Search Shop

 • A student-athlete may utilize Clemson University registered trademarks, products protected by copyright, or official logos, marks, or colors with the prior written approval of CUAD.

-• Commercial sale of products that contain any Clemson marks such as the word Clemson, the Tiger, the paw, Solid Orange, Clemson University, etc., must proceed through the royalty bearing process with CLC.
+• Commercial sale of products that contain any Clemson marks, such as the word Clemson, the Tiger, the paw, Solid Orange, Clemson University, etc., must proceed through the royalty-bearing process with CLC.

 • Per NCAA Rules a student-athlete with remaining eligibility may not autograph, sell, or exchange for anything of value, items that are issued, owned, or distributed by CUAD.

-• A student-athlete may request the use of university facilities for NIL activities.
+• A student-athlete may request the use of University facilities for NIL activities.
 Requests can be made by contacting Jon Allen (jba3@clemson.edu).

 Process for Disclosure

-• A student-athlete must disclose to CUAD via INFLCR (i) a summary of any proposed NIL activities in advance of execution of an NIL agreement, and (ii) a copy of the executed NIL agreement.
+• A student-athlete must disclose to CUAD via NILGo (i) a summary of any proposed NIL activities in advance of execution of an NIL agreement, and (ii) a copy of the executed NIL agreement.

 International Student Athletes